reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerAutomate-options-to-get-round-locked-files.md

 draft: true
 ---

-# Overcoming File Lock Issues in Power Automate
+# Handling Locked Office Files issue In Power Automate

 Inspired by the workaround described by Pieter Veenstra [System Updates in SharePoint from Power Automate using the ValidateUpdateListItem endpoint](https://sharepains.com/2024/01/05/system-update-sharepoint-power-automate) to help with the locked file issue, this post covers file version creation as well.